-Join Garrick Chow for an in-depth discussion in this video The various types of recording devices, part of Understanding Audio and Music Production Careers.
+Join Garrick Chow for an in-depth discussion in this video The various types of recording devices, part of Audio and Music Production Careers: First Steps.

 - Previously, we looked at the path that an audio signal follows in order to get from the source of the sound in to your computer and out to your monitors and headphones.
 And although audio editing and mixing is performed almost entirely on computers in the box these days, there may be times when circumstances don't allow you to record directly to your computer but instead require you to capture your audio to some other recording device first.
 So, let's take a look at some alternatives to recording directly in to your computer.
 Portable recording devices are perfect for recording a live performance or lecture in a setting where it wouldn't be practical to set up a bunch of mics, cables and a laptop computer.